Drag on a partially immersed sphere at the capillary scale: Experimental results

 Next we move to explore the influence of flow speed on the drag force within the range of our flume's capability.
 For an acrylic sphere with $d = 12.7$ mm, we measured the drag at 5 different speeds $U$ ranging from 18.5-29.5 cm/s, corresponding to $Re = 2.3 - 3.7 \times 10^3$ ($C_{D,0}\approx 0.4$) and $Fr = .52 - .84$.
 The results, plotted in Figure \ref{Speed}, nearly collapse under inertial rescaling.
 The main features initially documented in Figure \ref{Single} are robust across the different speeds tested, including a force maximum that significantly exceeds the fully immersed free stream drag and significant hysteretic effects near the peak.
 One trend, however, is the evolution of the critical submergence depth for which full wetting occurs in the descending case, again associated with a sharp decrease in the measured drag.
 In particular, the faster flows (higher $Fr$) allow for complete wetting to occur at a smaller submergence depth.
 For the slower flow cases, this transition occurs for $h > d$ and tends to the corresponding wetting transition in the case of no flow as indicated by the vertical dashed lines in Figure \ref{Speed}.
 The exact value it tends to is expected to be strongly associated with the solid wettability.

-Furthermore, there is not a sharp increase in drag when increasing the speed above the critical minimum wavespeed for capillary-gravity waves (23 cm/s), which suggests the onset of wave radiation as might be predicted by pure potential flow arguments is not a significant contributor to the excess drag measured in the present experiments.
+Furthermore, we observe a similar increase in drag coefficient over the range of speeds considered here which spans the critical minimum wavespeed for capillary-gravity waves (23 cm/s), suggesting the onset of wave radiation as might be predicted by pure potential flow arguments is not a significant contributor to the excess drag measured in the present experiments.